 One last twist in the tale of Göbekli Tepe is that there seems to be some quite serious discussion that it may have been the model for the tale of the Biblical ‘Garden of Eden’.
 As Thomas writes:

 Back in the taxi, I make my final journey to Gobekli.
 On the way, I put all the jigsaw pieces together.
 Taking into account the Biblical links, the history and topography of the region, the evidence of very early domestication hereabouts, and the data from the site itself, Gobekli Tepe is arguably a temple located within the “Garden of Eden”.

 Or, let’s put it another way: the story of Eden is a folk-memory, and an allegory, and it tells us of our glorious hunter-gatherer past in this once-fertile corner of Anatolia, before our own activities cast us into a harsher world.
 Gobekli Tepe celebrates and remembers a wonderful time of plenty, when we had leisure enough to learn the arts, and to cultivate a complex religion, even if we didn’t know how to make pots.
 And then we fell into farming.

-For those interested in seeing some video of Göbekli Tepe, I’ve included a two-part YouTube posting beneath (with German language narration however):
+For those interested in seeing some video of Göbekli Tepe, I’ve embedded a National Geographic documentary on the discovery below:

 Hopefully we’ll start hearing more and more about this fascinating archaeological dig in the mainstream media soon (though no doubt they’ll all play on the ‘Garden of Eden’ aspect rather than concentrate on the mystery of the site’s construction date).